Median (geometry)

 In geometry, a median of a triangle is a line segment joining a vertex to the midpoint of the opposite side, thus bisecting that side.
-Every triangle has exactly three medians, one from each vertex, and they all intersect each other at the triangle's centroid.
+Every triangle has exactly three medians, one from each vertex, and they all intersect at the triangle's centroid.
 In the case of isosceles and equilateral triangles, a median bisects any angle at a vertex whose two adjacent sides are equal in length.

 The concept of a median extends to tetrahedra.

 Relation to center of mass

 Each median of a triangle passes through the triangle's centroid, which is the center of mass of an infinitely thin object of uniform density coinciding with the triangle.
-Thus the object would balance on the intersection point of the medians.
+Thus, the object would balance at the intersection point of the medians.
 The centroid is twice as close along any median to the side that the median intersects as it is to the vertex it emanates from.

 Equal-area division

-Each median divides the area of the triangle in half; hence the name, and hence a triangular object of uniform density would balance on any median.
-(Any other lines which divide the area of the triangle into two equal parts do not pass through the centroid.)
+Each median divides the area of the triangle in half, hence the name.
+(This equal area division does not by itself guarantee that the medians converge at the centroid.
+Any other lines that divide a triangle's area into two equal parts do not pass through the centroid, and in general the triangle would not balance on a line simply because it divides the triangle into two parts of equal area.)
 The three medians divide the triangle into six smaller triangles of equal area.